Last updated: 12.04.2024

 Auto dispatch

 Auto dispatch means that an order is split into one or more shipments based on routes.
-The automatic distribution can be done manually in the order reception and traffic management, or automatically through a setting on the service.
+Auto dispatch can be carried out manually in order reception and dispatch, or automatically through a setting on the service.

-In the case of automatic distribution, the pick-up and delivery times of the routes are entered as the last pick-up and delivery time on the order.
+For auto dispatch, the pickup and delivery times on the routes are entered as the latest pickup and delivery times on the order.

-If you want to be able to use automatic distribution, switch on the function on the services.
-Orders for those services can then be dispatched manually or automatically.
+To use auto dispatch, switch on the function for the services.
+Orders with those services can then be auto dispatched manually or automatically.
 Proceed as follows:

-2. Go to the Dispatch tab and select Allow automatic dispatching under Auto dispatch.
-There you can also allow stops at intermediate terminals on the route to be skipped by ticking Allow direct connections (one leg).
-This means that the times from the matching distribution route are entered as the last pick-up and delivery time on the order, but the transport can go directly from sender to recipient without stopping at the terminal.
+Go to the Dispatch tab and select Allow automatic dispatching under Auto dispatch.
+Stops at intermediate terminals on the route can also be skipped by selecting Allow direct connections (one leg).
+This means that the times from the matching distribution route are entered as the last pickup and delivery times on the order, but the transport can go directly from sender to receiver without stopping at the terminal.

 Automatic auto dispatch

 Select Allow automatic dispatching on the Dispatch tab for the service.
-Automated distribution occurs when an order with that service is created, and when any of the following changes are made to the order:
+Auto dispatch takes place when an order with that service is created, and when one of the following is changed on the order:

-If you want to automatically distribute copied orders, tick Perform auto dispatch after copying order in the order settings (tab Settings).
+If copied orders are to be auto dispatched automatically, select Perform auto dispatch after copying order in the order settings (Settings tab).

 Click on Auto dispatch under Shipments and save the order.
-If you want to cancel the automatic allocation, click on Single shipment and save the order and it will be reset to one order only.
+To cancel an auto dispatch, click on Single shipment, save the order and it will be reset to consist of only one shipment.

-If the service allows direct transport, the order may not be split into several missions, but the times from the distribution route used are added to the order.
+If the service allows direct transport, the order will perhaps not be split into several shipments, but the times from the distribution route that is used are added to the order.

-If you try to auto-distribute an order with a service on which the feature is not enabled, no error message is displayed.
-If nothing happens when you click on Auto dispatch, check whether the function is activated for the service selected on the order (see above).
+If an attempt is made to auto dispatch an order with a service for which the function is not enabled, no error message is displayed.
+If nothing happens when clicking on Auto dispatch, check whether the function is enabled for the service selected on the order (see above).

 Limiting the selection of routes based on order options